 For hikers it is ideal to reduce inflammation, relax and rest their feet, after a long march (make an infusion of 50 grams of sage and 50 grams of rosemary and take a foot bath for 15 minutes.)

 - Gum fortifier: With the wine maceration previously mentioned, we can rinse our mouth in order to fortify our gums.
 We can also use the green leaves to rub our teeth and gums to the same aim.

-– Hair Lotion: To prevent dandruff or stop baldness, the infusion of this plant, together with those of rosemary and thyme invigorates your hair and makes it shine.
+- Hair Lotion: To prevent dandruff or stop baldness, the infusion of this plant, together with those of rosemary and thyme invigorates your hair and makes it shine.
+For the treatment of dandruff you can use the following lotion: Mix 5 drops of sage oil with a teaspoon of almond oil and massage the head with your fingers in circular motions after having washed the hair.
 Sage can be used to prepare natural shampoos.

 - Backache or pain in the neck: Very useful as muscle relaxants in pain caused by stretching or straining too hard without prior preparation.
 (Rub the back or the cervicals with a mixture of 10 drops of essential oil in two tablespoons of olive oil.
 (Add 20 drops to bath water.
 Take a bath for 15 or 20 minutes) (Add to bath water the infusion of 3 tablespoons of dried plant in a liter of water.
 Take a bath for 15 to 20 minutes)